New

 As a result, organizations increasingly treat time-to-compliance as an operational metric rather than a back-office concern.
 The objective is not to lower standards for speed.
 The goal is to eliminate friction that prevents qualified, compliant vendors from activating efficiently.

-Organizations that manage time to compliance effectively gain a measurable advantage in execution without compromising control.
+Organizations that manage time-to-compliance effectively gain a measurable advantage in execution without compromising control.

 Prediction #4: Vendor Experience Directly Impacts Compliance Outcomes